-Once the program has achieved candidacy for accreditation status, students will be admitted, and the program will work towards achieving initial and full accreditation.
+MDCCs Physical Therapist Assistant program is working towards achieving initial and full accreditation.
 Currently, the program is on a cycle that will allow CAPTE to make a full accreditation determination for this program in Spring 2022 just prior to graduation of the first cohort of students.
 If the program fails to achieve full accreditation with initial attempts, the institution and program will ask CAPTE for full accreditation reconsideration by providing more detailed information to CAPTE in the area(s) deemed deficient.
 If CAPTE grants the program full accreditation following remediation, the students will officially graduate as of the date on which full accreditation is granted.
 If the program is not successful in remediation attempts to achieve full accreditation, the institution will work with students to pursue other options academic options.
 Other options may include working with other accredited health sciences programs on campus or working with other PTA programs in the state which may have policies and procedures that allow them to accept transfer students in good standing.